rpcavaco/risco/README.md

 - RISCO own vector layers (serving any PostGIS geometry-enabled table)
 - OGC WMS or WFS layers
-- ArcGIS Server feature layers
+- ArcGIS Server layers (MapServer - including Query layer - and ImageServer)

 Editing is only supported on RISCO's own layers.
 Raster is only supported through WMS (not yet through WMTS).